Ajay Singh Yadav

-Captain Ajay Singh Yadav is an Indian National Congress politician from the state of Haryana, India. he was the Minister of Power, Forests and Environment and was formerly minister of Irrigation, Revenue and Elections for that state.
-Currently, he is the National Chairman of O.B.C. department of the A.I.C.C.
+Captain Ajay Singh Yadav is a former Indian National Congress politician from the state of Haryana, India.
+In 2008 he was appointed as Minister of Power, Forests and Environment and was formerly minister of Irrigation, Revenue and Elections for that state.
+In February 2022, he was appointed the National Chairman of Other Backward Class department of the All India Congress Committee.

 Early life

 Ajay Singh Yadav was born on 2 November 1958 in a Yadav family at Saharanwas village, Rewari district, Haryana.
 His father was Rao Abhey Singh, who had also been a Member of the Legislative Assembly in Haryana.
 He was educated at various places including Jaipur, Chandigarh, New Delhi and Rewari, graduating with the degrees of BSc and LL.B.
 Singh became second lieutenant in the Indian Army on 7 June 1980, and resigned seven years later on 26 June 1987 as captain.
 After his military service, Singh pursued a political career in Rewari district.